phiroict/yt-parallel/readme.md

 # yt-parallel
+yt-dlp is a video file downloader, it has been designed to download one file at the time.
+It is quick enough but if you have a set of downloads it is faster when running in parallel.
+Now this is use-case that works for me, so your milage may vary, it is also a nice Rust exercise.
+You list a list of video urls in a textfile and then download it as a batch.
+It will place it in a folder that is the current date for instance 20240101 and at the end it moves it to a location that could be on a SAN/NAS so then it is shared.
+In short:
 An utility to run yt-dlp processes in parallel.
 There is little tool specific code here, just run these downloads in parallel.